buzzgreyday/sspaghetty/README.md

 ![Cable Spaghetti](https://helios-i.mashable.com/imagery/articles/05Iodbvms58ia2wLGLaBa0C/hero-image.fill.size_1248x702.v1623387584.jpg)
 # Sspaghetty

-> ![IMPORTANT]
+> [!IMPORTANT]
 > This script currently has limited functionality.
-> Only support for Ubuntu
-> Only support for maximum one project, server and firewall
+Only support for Ubuntu.
-> Only support for either Digital Ocean *or* Hetzner
+Only support for maximum one project, server and firewall.
+Only support for either Digital Ocean *or* Hetzner

 This is an early stage script.
 Please read the sections below.